apache/pekko-connectors/contributor-advice.md

-# Some advice for Alpakka contributors
+# Some advice for Pekko connectors contributors

 ## Reference connector